Guiguim255/Anime-Presence/README.md

 ### How to change the language
 If you want to change the language of your application **and** the language of presence, click on the "Settings" button.
 Go in the "LANGUAGE" section, then choose your language (if your language is not showing, it is not available.
-If you want to help to translate, go check the [Contribution Section](https://github.com/Guiguim255/Anime-Presence/tree/user-interface-beta#Contribute)).
+If you want to help to translate, feel free to PR !).

-## Contribute
-*void*
+### How to use a personal presence application
+You want a presence image with a specific anime, but it is not available with the base app ?
+You can use your own app and add the presence image for any anime you want !

+To use your own app, go to Settings > PERSONAL APPLICATION.
+Enable the checkbox and paste your app id (don't forget to save changes).
+Now your presence app will be used by your client.

+You can save the image of an anime by right-clicking on it in the anime suggest (⚠ keep the file name suggested by anime presence).
+When you downloaded all the images you need, click on the "Add assets" button, it will open the assets manager of your app in your browser.
+Click on "Add images" and select the images you downloaded.
+You are done !

 ## License
 This project is under MIT License.